isomerpages/mse-zerowaste/_zero-waste/09-chapter7.md

 #### CATALYSING GROUND-UP INITIATIVES

 To effectively promote a zero waste lifestyle,
-MEWR and the NEA work closely with schools, businesses, community groups,
+MSE and the NEA work closely with schools, businesses, community groups,
 NGOs, and civil society groups to rally the ground and raise awareness on waste